Structure Conversion

 Input: SMILES strings and Molfiles are supported as input for the functions smiles_to_molecule and molfile_to_molecule, respectively.

-The structure conversion employs the respective functionality of RDKit as the first choice, and uses Open Babel as a backup in case that structure conversion with RDKit fails.
+The structure conversion employs the respective feature of RDKit as its first choice, and uses Open Babel as a backup in case that structure conversion with RDKit fails.
 After generating a three-dimensional structure, a bonding graph is determined using distance criteria and used to verify the generated structure against the input.
 If the composition and the bonding graphs do not match, then the structure is rejected.

 An optional check can be carried out with either of the conversion functions by supplying a molecular formula as an argument.
 The conversion fails if the input does not match the provided formula.
 In that case, the formula needs to be represented as a MolecularFormula object.